Girlfriend (Alicia Keys song)

-"Girlfriend" is a song recorded by American singer-songwriter Alicia Keys for her debut studio album Songs in A Minor (2001).
+"Girlfriend" is a song by American singer-songwriter Alicia Keys for her debut studio album Songs in A Minor (2001).
 It was written by Keys, Jermaine Dupri, and Joshua Thompson, while production was helmed by Dupri and Keys.
 The song is built around an interpolation from Ol' Dirty Bastard's 1995 song "Brooklyn Zoo".
 Due to the inclusion of the sample, Robert Diggs and Russell Jones are also credited as songwriters.
 "Girlfriend" was released as the fourth and final single from Songs in A Minor outside the United States on November 25, 2002, by J Records.

-In the US, "Girlfriend" peaked at number 82 on the Hot R&B/Hip-Hop Songs as an album cut.
+In the US, "Girlfriend" peaked at number 82 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart as an album cut.
 Although it outpeaked previous single "How Come You Don't Call Me" in the United Kingdom and Australia, it failed to make an impact elsewhere.
 The song's KrucialKeys Sista Girl Mix, which appears on the re-release Songs in A Minor: Remixed & Unplugged, was used in the song's accompanying music video, directed by Patrick Hoelck, and was serviced to radio instead of the album version.